 What Is Page Speed or Site Speed?

-Page Speed or Site Speed are essentially the same thing and refer to how fast a web page loads.
-Now, this is not to be confused with Google Pagespeed Insights or Pagespeed Score which is Google’s site speed test and it’s own scoring system for the speed at which a page loads.
+Page Speed or site Speed are essentially the same thing and refer to how fast pages load.
+Now, this is not to be confused with Google Pagespeed Insights or Pagespeed Score which is Google’s speed test and it’s own scoring system for the speed at which a site loads.

-There’s lots of different tools for measuring the speed of a webpage and several different timings that measure speed.
+There’s lots of different tools for measuring website performance and several different timings that measure speed.
 We’ll get into the specifics of what the different metrics mean and which are actually important further down in this article…

 Also, regardless of what terminology you use, one key thing most people miss when looking at the speed of their site is that the speed of all pages matter, not just the homepage!